awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.upgrade.md

    For details, see [Converting a provisioned writer or reader to Aurora Serverless v2](aurora-serverless-v2-administration.md#aurora-serverless-v2-converting-from-provisioned)\.

-**To upgrade an Aurora Serverless v1 cluster running Aurora MySQL version 1**
+**To upgrade an Aurora Serverless v1 cluster running Aurora MySQL version 1 \(MySQL 5\.6–compatible\)**

-1. Create a DB cluster snapshot of the Aurora Serverless v1 cluster\.
-Follow the procedure in [Creating a DB cluster snapshot](USER_CreateSnapshotCluster.md)\.
+1. Perform an in\-place upgrade of the Aurora Serverless v1 cluster\.
+Follow the procedure in [Modifying an Aurora Serverless v1 DB cluster](aurora-serverless.modifying.md)\.

-1. Restore the snapshot to create a new Aurora Serverless v1 DB cluster running Aurora MySQL version 2\.
-Follow the procedure in [Restoring from a DB cluster snapshot](aurora-restore-snapshot.md)\.

 1. Follow the steps in the previous procedure for upgrading from an Aurora Serverless v1 DB cluster running Aurora MySQL version 2\.